Few do-it-yourself home improvements deliver more satisfaction than a fresh coat of paint.

-Newer types of paint are easier than ever to use, and a good quality product delivers great looking results for a relatively modest investment.
+Newer types of paint are easier than ever to use, and a good quality product delivers great-looking results for a relatively modest investment.

-1. Forget oil paint.
-Use latex
+1. Use latex paint

 2. Get the right finish for the job

-Higher gloss finishes are best on trim or walls requiring frequent hard cleaning, those in a nursery, bathroom, kitchen, mud room or child’s room, for instance.
+Rule of thumb: Flat paint looks great and tends to mask imperfections better.
+However, it stains more easily and doesn’t hold up to intensive cleaning like gloss will.
+Higher-gloss finishes are best on trim or walls requiring frequent hard cleaning, such as those in a nursery, bathroom, kitchen, mudroom or child’s room.

 3. Don’t buy cheap paint

 A gallon of high-end paint can cost $50 to $100.
 Is it worth it?
 Often, yes, Consumer Report’s paint-buying guide says.
 Avoid cheap paint because it might force you to repaint sooner or use several coats to achieve the same coverage as a single coat of a better paint.